piravelha/GRP-language/README.md

 GRP is a simple, stack-based language currently written in Python, that transpiles to Lua.

+(This whole thing is currently a bit of a mess, since it is 100% written on my phone, at 2 in the morning, so please report bugs and any feedback you have!)

 # Snippets

 ## Summing two numbers